Douro Valley Wine Tour 24th - 28th September 2021

 The varied and tempting menu respects the concept of traditional Portuguese cuisine and uses the typical products of Douro that the virtuous Chef Carlos Pires works with almost divine inspiration.
 Each meal is paired with Quinta da Pacheca Wine enhancing the flavors adventure.

-After some free time this morning we will spend the rest of the day experiencing life on one of the oldest traditional working Quintas in the Douro wine region.
+After some free time this morning we will spend the rest of the day experiencing life on a traditional working Quinta, one of the oldest in the Douro wine region.
 It was originally a Franciscan convent, restored over time, the main house dates from the seventeenth century and is still occupied by the family.

 We will visit the vineyards with an impressive panoramic view over the Douro river.
 If the harvest is taking place at the time of our visit we will be able to take part in hand picking the grapes and treading the grapes the traditional way in the 'lagares'.
 We will have a tour of the small winery where the whole wine making process takes place, followed by a tasting guided by the winemaker or one of the family, where we will discover all the secrets of the famous port and Douro wines.
 This will be followed by a traditional Portuguese dinner at the Quinta, prepared with the farm's freshest products, specially cooked in the ancient farm kitchen following old family recipes perfected over generations.